-NHS nurses reject government pay offer and announce all-out strike
+Nurses reject 5% pay deal and vote for all-out strike - with no exemptions for A&E

 Show all 50

-But Tory MP Craig Mackinlay said the offer rejected by nurses was “fair,” and “far better” than what most private sector workers have experienced.
+But Tory MP Craig Mackinlay said the offer rejected by nurses was “fair” and “far better” than what most private sector workers have experienced.

-Sara Gorton from Unison, whose members voted for the pay offer, said: “Clearly health workers would have wanted more, but this was the best that could be achieved through negotiation.
+Sara Gorton, from Unison, whose members voted to accept the pay offer, said: “Clearly health workers would have wanted more, but this was the best that could be achieved through negotiation.

 “Over the past few weeks, health workers have weighed up what’s on offer.
 They’ve opted for the certainty of getting the extra cash in their pockets soon.”